dhirajnair04/Customer-Churn-Prediction/README.md

 # 📊 Customer Churn Prediction App

-This is a FastAPI-based web application that predicts customer churn using a trained machine learning model.
+## 🔍 Overiew
+This project predicts customer churn using machine learning.
+It takes in various customer details and provides a probability of churn.
+The model is deployed using FastAPI and hosted on an AWS EC2 instance.

 ## 🚀 Features
 - Web interface for input using `index.html`